-Signs of a failing torque converter include: strange noises, like a clunking, whirring or humming, stalling at high speeds, slipping, overheating and dirty transmission fluid.
+The torque converter helps transfer power.
+Signs of a failing torque converter include: strange sounds like clunking, whirring or humming, stalling at high speeds, slipping, overheating or dirty transmission fluids.

 - Axles: part of the drivetrain, either a front, back or both.
 In order to move a vehicle’s wheels, they need to spin.
 They are connected to a drive shaft.